simgrid/simgrid/docs/source/app_smpi.rst

-With the **dlopen approach**, SMPI loads several copies of the same executable in memory as if it were a library, so that the global variables get naturally dupplicated.
+With the **dlopen approach**, SMPI loads several copies of the same executable in memory as if it were a library, so that the global variables get naturally duplicated.
 It first requires the executable to be compiled as a relocatable binary, which is less common for programs than for libraries.
-But most distributions are now compiled this way for security reason as it allows to randomize the address space layout.
+But most distributions are now compiled this way for security reason as it allows one to randomize the address space layout.
 It should thus be safe to compile most (any?) program this way.
 The second trick is that the dynamic linker refuses to link the exact same file several times, be it a library or a relocatable